-The TRACED Act requires telecommunications service providers, such as Verizon, T-Mobile/Sprint, and AT&T, to implement a number-authentication system, at no cost to consumers, to help network subscribers identify callers.
-It also increases penalties for robocallers that continue to solicit citizens by phone.
+The TRACED Act requires telecommunications service providers, such as Verizon, T-Mobile/Sprint, and AT&T, to implement a number-authentication system at no cost to consumers, to help network subscribers identify callers.
+It also increases penalties for robocallers that continue to solicit residents by phone.

 The FCC can now levy civil penalties of up to $10,000 per call on unsolicited telemarketing attempts.
 The TRACED Act also gives law enforcement more time to go after robocallers by extending the statute of limitations to four years.

 The TRACED Act comes in response to residents feeling overwhelmed and fed up with the number of telemarketing calls they receive.
 In 2018, Americans received a total of 48 billion robocalls, and as of November 2019, that number had skyrocketed to 54 billion according to Consumer Reports.
 As a result of such abuse, 70 percent of Consumer Reports survey respondents reported that they do not answer the phone if they do not recognize the caller to avoid speaking with a telemarketer.
 Now, the TRACED Act should mitigate the number of robocalls, and help residents more easily identify and ignore them.